Introduction

 .

-Once you connect a domain, Coolify will automatically generate and set up the proxy and SSL certificates.
+Once you connect a domain, Coolify will automatically setup the reverse proxy and generate SSL certificates.

 Go to the DNS management page on your domain provider’s dashboard (like GoDaddy, Namecheap, etc.) and add two new A records as shown below: